shawfdong/sparc/README.md

 ## Summary:

-SpaRC is an Apache Spark-based scalable read clustering application that partitions the sequence reads based on their molecule of origin to enable downstream analysis in parallel (e.g., de novo assembly).
-SpaRC is designed for next generation sequencing technologies, and it produces high clustering performance on transcriptomics and metagenomics settings.
-SpaRC has been tested with both short read and long read sequencing technologies.
+SpaRC is an Apache Spark-based scalable read clustering application that partitions the sequence reads (transcriptomics or metagenomics) based on their molecule of origin to enable downstream analysis in parallel (e.g., de novo assembly).
+SpaRC is designed for Pacbio long reads but should work for Illumina pair-end reads, too.

 To cite SpaRC: